unifiedremote/Docs/ISSUES.md

 ## Server

+* Spotify Advanced broken due to recent Spotify update (Fixed in 3.2.3).
 * Bluetooth not supported on Raspberry Pi yet.
 * Raspberry Pi 2 not supported yet.
 * Changing network manager on Linux causes issues.